Citigroup

 action will we see real reform.
 The Forum also thanks Rainforest Action

-Network for its role in bringing the crisis in Papua New Guinea to the attention of Citibank in the
+Network for its role in bringing the crisis in

 "We are very pleased that the world of finance is waking up to illegal and